-Dynamic mixing and power set: Considering the formation of the reweighted mixing matrix $\tilde{\Lambda}m$ (6), we track two sources of randomness.
-The first is due to mixing factors in Λ_m , sampled from the Dirichlet distribution, which is common in prior mixing methods, e.g. [26].
+Dynamic mixing and power set: Considering the formation of the reweighted mixing matrix Λ_m (6), we track two sources of randomness.
+The first is due to mixing factors in Λ_m , sampled from the Dirichlet distribution, which is common in prior mixing methods, e.g. [25].
 The second is due to the binary mask M, sampled from the Bernoulli distribution, which is unique to our method.
 One may interpret the interpolation process as sampling a subset of examples from the power set \mathcal{P} of the mini-batch in the representation space.
 The subset sampling is then followed by the formation of a convex combination based on the selected representations.
 This is a dynamic mixing process in the sense of using a different subset for each generated mixed example.
 The \mathcal{P} owMix acronym of the proposed method alludes to the use of the power set \mathcal{P} .

-In practice, the effect of sampling a subset prior to forming a convex combination is that Λ_m is sparse, having a small number of nonzero entries per row (2 to 4 on average according to our default settings).
+In practice, the effect of sampling a subset prior to forming a convex combination is that $\widehat{\Lambda}m$ is sparse, having a small number of nonzero entries per row (2 to 4 on average according to our default settings).
 Thus, only few mini-batch examples are interpolated for each generated mixture.
 While it is possible to control the entropy of mixing factors by adjusting the hyperparameter α_m of the Dirichlet distribution in sampling Λ_m itself, it is shown experimentally that true sparsity is superior in our multimodal problem.
-As shown in 2b and 2c, \mathcal{P} owMix can provide mixing instances between interpolation of pairs, as in Manifold Mixup [54], and all minibatch examples, as in MultiMix [26].
+As shown in Figure 2b and Figure 2c, \mathcal{P} owMix can provide mixing instances between interpolation of pairs, as in Manifold Mixup [47], and all mini-batch examples, as in MultiMix [25].
 Sharing the binary mask M across modalities is empirically shown to be essential for \mathcal{P} owMix to work well.

-Cross-modal label mixing: \mathcal{P} owMix uses mixing factor reweighting and anisotropic mixing, which result in different reweighted mixing matrices $\widetilde{\Lambda}m$ (6) and thus different mixed labels $\widetilde{\mathbf{y}}m$ (8) for each modality m.
-To unify these into a single label vector $\widetilde{\mathbf{y}}$, \mathcal{P} owMix averages the mixed labels \widetilde{y}m over modalities (9).
+Cross-modal label mixing: \mathcal{P} owMix uses mixing factor reweighting and anisotropic mixing, which result in different reweighted mixing matrices $\widetilde{\Lambda}m$ (6) and thus different mixed labels \widetilde{y}m (8) for each modality m.
+To unify these into a single label vector \widetilde{y} , \mathcal{P} owMix averages the mixed labels \widetilde{y}m over modalities (9).
 This assumes equal contribution from each modality in label generation.
 While this assumption may not hold universally, empirical evidence has demonstrated its effectiveness in practice.
 The averaging operation is purely multimodal, intertwining label information across different modalities.
-We also experiment with a learnable variant, but it performs worse than the baseline since it places higher weight on the text modality and much smaller to other modalities, undermining the multimodal learning process [15], [16], [20], [32].

-V. EXPERIMENTAL SETUP
+5 EXPERIMENTAL SETUP